Skip to content

 Motherboard Assembly

-2. Slide the peel-motor-asm into its corresponding cavity in feeder-frame-8mm
+• Slide the peel-motor-asm into its corresponding cavity in the feeder-frame.

-6. Insert 4x M3x12mm flathead screws into the holes in the PCB as shown below
+• Insert 4x M3x12mm flathead screws into the holes in the PCB as shown below.

-• Use automatic screwdriver with power set to 6
+• Use the torque driver with power set to 3.

-QC Check - Test if the buttons on feeder-frame-8mm can easily actuate the switches on the PCB before proceeding
+QC Check - Test if the buttons on feeder-frame can easily click the switches on the PCB before proceeding

 1. Install a drive-motor-bracket